fmabap/AMDP_Pretty_Printer/doc/Configuration/README.md

                FROM dummy;
 ```

-Line break in the both concat functions, because the closing brackets are both on the next line:
+Line break in both concat functions, because the closing brackets are both on the next line:

 ```sql
 lt_example = SELECT CONCAT ('C', concat( 'A','B'